-Your child will be given antibiotics to be taken by mouth at home.
+If diagnosed with a urinary tract infection (UTI), your child will take antibiotic medicines by mouth at home.
 These may come as pills, capsules, or a liquid.

-Constipation should be avoided.
-Your child should eat foods with high fiber, such as whole grains, fruits, vegetables.
+To avoid constipation, your child should eat foods that are high in fiber, such as whole grains, fruits, and vegetables.

-See or call your child's health care provider after they finish taking antibiotics to make sure that the infection is gone.
+Call your child's doctor after the child finishes taking the antibiotics.
+Your child may be checked to make sure the infection is gone.

 White B. Diagnosis and treatment of urinary tract infections in children.
 Am Fam Physician.
 2011 Feb 15;83(4):409-15.